 The councillors all have specific roles, with some attending Academy meetings at the Central office in Bodmin.

 Our Chair of Governors is Mrs Carole Grigg.
-She is a Foundation Governor and also a Director of The Saints' Way Academy.
-Mrs Grigg monitors RE and Collective Worship.
+She is a Foundation Governor and also monitors RE and Collective Worship.

-Mr David Bishop is a Foundation governor.
+Mr David Bishop is a Foundation governor and a Director of Celtic Cross Education MAT.
 He is our Literacy governor.
-He also attends a number of Director committee meetings.

-Miss Jennie Franklin and Mr Ewan Murray are our two Staff Governors.
-Mr Stuart Renshaw (Principal) also attend all governor meetings.
+Miss Jennie Franklin and Mr David Cann are our two Staff Governors.
+Mr Stuart Renshaw (Principal) also attends all governor meetings.